ManvendraPatidar/Traviax/backend/README.md

 - **OpenAI**: AI-powered features and chat

 **Traviax Backend API** - Premium social travel platform with cinematic black & gold theme ✨

+---

+## 📄 License & Evaluation Terms

+**The source code provided as part of this POC is solely for evaluation.
+Hiteshi Infotech retains complete ownership, IP rights, and full authority over this code.
+Although the code may include open-source components, all custom code written by Hiteshi is free only for evaluation.
+As per our agreement with Travaix, IP ownership may be transferred only after the final project is awarded and contract is signed between the two companies.**

+### 🚫 Usage Restrictions

+**Commercial use, deployment, resale, or integration into production systems is strictly prohibited without explicit written approval and commercial licensing from Hiteshi Infotech.**

+### 📋 Key Terms

+- **The source code is being shared only for evaluation, not for commercial use**
+- **No commercial rights or licenses are granted**
+- **Ownership & IP remain with Hiteshi Infotech until an official contract is awarded**
+- **If the client wants to use the code commercially, a separate paid license is required**

+### ⏰ Time-Restricted Access (60 Days) + Destruction Obligation

+- **The APK & Code must stop working (or show expiry message) after 60 days**
+- **The client must destroy all materials after the evaluation period if the project is not awarded**